 When you consider Barcelona's undeniably camera-friendly looks and irresistible charisma, it comes as quite a surprise to find that so few good films have been set here.
 But the city isn't a complete stranger to the cinematic spotlight, as the following memorable movie moments attest.

-Barcelona was all agog in 2007 as Woody Allen, Scarlett Johansson, Penelope Cruz and Javier Bardem wandered around shooting Allen’s vision of Barcelona.
+Barcelona was all agog in 2007 as Woody Allen, Scarlett Johansson, Penelope Cruz and Javier Bardem wandered around creating Allen’s vision of Barcelona.
 Bardem, a painter, gets Cruz and Johansson all hot and sweaty in this light romantic romp.

-Perfume: The Story of a Murderer, 2006 – Starring Ben Wishaw as the psychopathic Jean-Baptiste Grenouille, Tom Tykwer's adaptation of Patrick Süsskind's extraordinary novel is partly shot on locations across Barcelona and around Catalonia.
+Starring Ben Whishaw as the psychopathic Jean-Baptiste Grenouille, Tom Tykwer's adaptation of Patrick Süsskind's extraordinary novel is partly shot on locations across Barcelona and around Catalonia.

 In this movie directed by Cédric Klapisch, a young Parisian from the suburbs, Xavier, goes to Barcelona to learn Spanish for business.
 It ain’t easy when university classes are given half the time in Catalan, but Xavier has no yen to return to Paris.

 Two American cousins get tangled up in Barcelona, where love, politics and a little terrorism are the ingredients of this so-so film by Whit Stillman, with some striking views of the city.